Unplug & Reconnect with the Batavia Park District

-The Batavia Park District is the perfect place for you to “unplug” and be healthy.
-The Unplug Illinois campaign, with its tagline “What’s Your Outlet,” invites residents in communities like Batavia to stop and consider the value of resources provided by the park district.
+The Batavia Park District's Unplug Illinois campaign, with its tagline “What’s Your Outlet,” invites residents in communities like Batavia to stop and consider the value of resources provided by the park district.

 “What we want people to do is unplug from the daily grind and look up from where they’re currently at, look at the resources around them and utilize them,” said Batavia Park District Executive Director Allison Niemela.
 “We want people to get out in the fresh air and take a one mile walk.
 Explore the board walk around the Riverwalk, test out the bike paths—really take advantage of the areas that are given to you that you’re surrounded by.”

 With over 350 acres of land, 40 parks and year-round recreational programming, the Batavia Park District offers residents many opportunities to unplug from their daily routine, spend time in nature and participate in healthy lifestyle activities.
 But do most people really understand the value of the park district?
 Do Batavians truly appreciate all of the ways they interact with park district services and programming on a daily basis?

 These were the questions Niemela started asking herself in 2013.
 At the time, she was serving as Chairman of the Board for the Illinois Park and Recreation Association (IPRA), an organization that provides education and resources to professionals in the Illinois park, recreation and conservation communities.

 “IPRA Executive Director Debbie Trueblood had it in her work plan goals to create a brand new strategic plan for the IPRA,” Niemela said.

 Trueblood and Niemela conducted 14 focus groups with Park and Recreation professionals throughout the entire state of Illinois to find out what the association could do to make their jobs better.